The National Park Authority aims to encourage good environmental management of all farmland.

 - preserving features important to the historic environment;

 - providing educational access.

-Defra are developing a new agri-environment scheme to take the place of Environmental Stewardship.
-Existing Environmental Stewardship Agreements will run their course.
-Current Environmental Stewardship agreement holders, whose agreements are due to expire in 2014, before the new scheme is launched, are advised to speak to their Natural England Conservation Adviser in the first instance.
+Countryside Stewardship replaces Environmental Stewardship.
+Current Environmental Stewardship agreement holders, whose agreements are due to expire shortly, are advised to speak to their Natural England Conservation Advisor in the first instance.